chrisdevisser/ff12-tza-guide/guide.md

 #Nabreus Deadlands

+- Cameo Belt and black mage to hit things
 - Crown of Laurels (12% at L3 from Crusader)
 - 7x Storm Crystal (25% from Baknamy, also found in Necrohol of Nabudis)